-The primary service backup for WFO Aberdeen is WFO Sioux Falls and the secondary backup is WFO Bismarck (701-250-4224).
+The primary service backup for the National Weather Service office in Aberdeen is the National Weather Service office in Sioux Falls.
+A secondary backup is the National Weather Service office in Bismarck (701-250-4224).

 9. South Central-Southeast South Dakota - Sioux Falls, South Dakota